Associate in Occupational Therapy Assistant

 - Sit for the National Certification Exam.

-- Demonstrate the clinical skills and proficiency in all relevant practice areas necessary to fulfill the role as an occupational therapy assistant.
+- Demonstrate the clinical skills and proficiency in all relevant practice areas necessary to fulfill the role as an entry-level occupational therapy assistant.

 - Demonstrate professional behavior consistent with employer expectations for the occupational therapy assistant.